ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 I recently completed my first PhD [project](https://arxiv.org/abs/2410.10044), and I must say it was a bittersweet experience.
 I learned a lot, but I also made plenty of mistakes.
 In this post, I'll share the bitter lessons I picked up along the way.

-A quick disclaimer: I'm no expert in this field, but I'm sharing my experience in the hope that it'll help others avoid the pitfalls I encountered, especially those who, like me, don't come from a traditional computer science background.
+A quick disclaimer: I'm no expert in this field, so definitely read it with a grain of salt.
+I'm sharing my experience in the hope that it'll help others avoid the pitfalls I encountered, especially those who, like me, don't come from a traditional computer science background.

 ### Lesson 1: Start with an existing repository if you can find one and build on it